hawkw/mycelium/maitake-sync/README.md

 which contains blocking [`blocking::Mutex`] and [`blocking::RwLock`] types.
 Many of `maitake-sync`'s async synchronization primitives, including [`WaitQueue`], [`Mutex`], [`RwLock`], and [`Semaphore`], internally use the [`blocking::Mutex`] type for wait-list synchronization.
-By default, the [`blocking::Mutex`] type is implemented using an atomic [spinlock].
+By default, this type uses a [`blocking::DefaultMutex`][`DefaultMutex`] as the underlying mutex implementation, which attempts to provide the best generic mutex implementation based on the currently enabled feature flags.

-However, for many applications, a generic spinlock is not the ideal blocking mechanism.
+However, in some cases, it may be desirable to provide a custom mutex implementation.
 Therefore, `maitake-sync`'s [`blocking::Mutex`] type, and the async synchronization primitives that depend on it, are generic over a `Lock` type parameter which may be overridden using the [`RawMutex`] and [`ScopedRawMutex`] traits from the [`mutex-traits`] crate, allowing alternative